Some Text

 Thrive+

-Wondering when you should get tested for STDs?
+Wondering when you should get tested for STDs (sexually transmitted disease, also called a sexually transmitted infection)?
 Maybe you’ve had only one partner, or you haven’t been sexually active for very long.
 It’s totally normal to be curious about it.
-Here at Thrive+, we care that you’re healthy and confident.
-That’s why we believe it’s crucial for everyone to know the benefits of getting tested regularly.
+Here at ThriVe, we care that you’re healthy and confident.
+That’s why we believe it’s crucial for everyone to know the benefits of getting tested.

-Whether you’re sexually active or not, this knowledge can help you make informed decisions about your health and relationships.
+If you’ve ever been sexually active, this knowledge can help you make informed decisions about your health and relationships.

 1. Early Detection of STDs:

-One of the biggest benefits of STD testing is that you can find out if you have one early.
-Some people don’t show any symptoms with STDs, especially early on, which means you could have an infection without even knowing it.
+One of the biggest benefits of STD/HIV testing is that you can find out if you have one early.
+Some people don’t show any symptoms, especially early on, which means you could have an infection without even knowing it.
 And even without symptoms those infections can spread to partners.
-Regular testing means that healthcare professionals can identify and treat these infections early, meaning less complications for you.
+Regular testing means that healthcare professionals can identify and treat these infections early, meaning less complications for you.1

 2. Peace of Mind:

 Knowing your STD status can provide you with peace of mind.
-It can be nerve-wracking not knowing if you have an STD, especially if you’ve had unprotected sex or multiple partners.
+It can be nerve-wracking not knowing if you have a HIV or a STD.
 Get tested for STDs to know your results.
 It can ease anxiety and help you make informed decisions.

 3. Protecting Your Long-Term Health:

 Some STDs, if left untreated, can have serious consequences for your long-term health.
-For instance, untreated STDs can lead to Pelvic Inflammatory Disease (PID), which can cause severe pain, future pregnancy complications, and even infertility.
-Certain types of cancer, such as cervical cancer, can also be linked to untreated STDs.
-In the worst cases, diseases like HIV/AIDS can be life-threatening.
-Regular testing and early treatment is important.
+For instance, untreated infections can lead to Pelvic Inflammatory Disease (PID), which can cause severe pain, future pregnancy complications, and even infertility.2 Certain types of cancer, such as cervical cancer, can also be linked to untreated STDs.1 In the worst cases, diseases like HIV/AIDS can be life-threatening.1 Testing and early treatment is important.

 4. Making Safer Decisions if You Are Pregnant: